wizgrav/lua-void/README.md

 ### view_index, buffer_index = view:find(substring)###

-Locates the index of the provided substring ***in the current view slice***
+Locates the index of the provided substring using strstr(NUL sensitive)

 returns the indexes, relative to the view slice and the full buffer, where the substring starts or nils if it wasn't found.

 ***
 void.link
 ---------
-You can attach a gc metamethod on the link metatable which triggers when you lose the local reference, but the shared queue will be automatically disposed when there are no references to it and doen't have any buffers attached.
+You can attach a gc metamethod on the link metatable which triggers when you lose the local reference, but the shared queue will be automatically disposed when there are no references to it and doesn't have any buffers attached.
 In addition all other properties you attach to the metatable will be available to all void.links ***in the same thread you set them***

 ### #link (len operator)###